AdeStAff/learn_new_words/README.md

 3. **Receive Response**: It sends the definition back via WhatsApp.
 4. **Save to Database**: The word or expression, along with its definition, is saved to the vocabulary database.

+# Capabilities

+- Specify the grammatical category of a word or expression, e.g., `vocab en shepherd (noun)`.
+- Retrieve the list of grammatical categories with: `vocab categories {language}`, e.g., `vocab categories fr`.
+- Add a quotation to the database by enclosing it in quotation marks, e.g., `vocab en shepherd (noun) "The shepherd guided his flock of sheep across the rolling hills as the sun set behind him."`.

 ## Where Do the Definitions Come From?

 - **English**: Merriam-Webster, a leading authority in American English.